 Fanny Morse purchased the land on which 16 Fairfield was built on June 4, 1883, from real estate dealer Samuel Horatio Whitwell.
 It was part of a larger parcel originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.

 Click here for an index to the deeds for 16 Fairfield (Demolished); click here for more information on the land at 274 Marlborough and 16-18-20 Fairfield; and click here for further information about all of the land between the south side of Marlborough and Alley 426, from Exeter to Fairfield.

 John Torrey Morse, Jr., was an attorney, historian, and biographer.
 He was a lecturer in history at Harvard in the late 1870s and for two years served with Henry Cabot Lodge as co-editor of the International Review.
 He also was editor of the American Statesmen series of biographies.

-On January 9, 1930, soon after he had moved to Needham, John T. Morse sold 16 Fairfield to real estate dealer Henry C. Brookings.
-He sold the house on June 2, 1930, to real estate dealer Richard deBlois Boardman, trustee of the Two Seventy Six Marlborough Street Trust.
+On January 9, 1930, soon after he had moved to Needham, John T. Morse, Jr., sold 16 Fairfield to real estate dealer Henry C. Brookings.
+Henry Brookings sold the house on June 2, 1930, to real estate dealer Richard deBlois Boardman, trustee of the Two Seventy Six Marlborough Street Trust.
 The house was razed soon thereafter.